Best practices for generating heat maps that are worth following

 3. Forgetting to block your IPs

-When generating heat map data, you need to ensure that the data you gather is from website users who are not your employees.
-Not blocking IPs will mean you could be gathering data from your own company, which is far from ideal.
+When generating heatmap visualization, you need to ensure that the data you gather is from website users who are not your employees.
+Not blocking IPs will mean that you could be gathering data from within your own company, which is far from ideal.